kbains09/demo-flask-api/README.md

-# currency_converter
+#Currency Converter
-API built in python to provide real time currency exchange rates
+This is an api built with python and flask, and containerized with docker.
+The api provides real time currency conversion, and uses caching to prevent unneccessary requests which might result in a server crash.